 Five drugs are currently FDA-approved for the treatment of Alzheimer’s; some are also used to treat Parkinson’s disease and other conditions, although they are specifically approved for the treatment of AD.
 Tacrine is hardly ever used because of its very severe side effects.
 The five drugs are:

 - Rivastigmine (Exelon and Exelon patch)

 - Donepezil (Aricept and Aricept dissolvable tablet)

 Although various other medications are continually being prescribed in attempts to treat dementia symptoms, these are the only ones that have, under the appropriate testing standards, demonstrated to be effective in deferring the onset of Alzheimer’s, or slowing the progression of some of its symptoms

-Some of those other drugs include anti-inflammatory medications such as Advil, Motrin and Celebrex, Eldepryl (Selegiline) for Parkinson’s, and statins that are prescribed to lower cholesterol levels.
+Some other drugs used include anti-inflammatory medications such as Advil, Motrin and Celebrex, Eldepryl (Selegiline) for Parkinson’s, and statins that are prescribed to lower cholesterol levels.

-Many of the side effects of galantamine are mild and do not require medical attention.
+Many of the side effects of Galantamine are mild and do not require medical attention.
 Most patients taking RAZADYNE® get used to less severe side effects over a short period of time before they disappear altogether.
-It is nevertheless important to keep a check on what the patient is feeling, just in case one or more of the more severe side effects present, in which case it would be important to address with the patient’s physician.
+It is nevertheless important to keep a check on what the person is feeling, just in case one or more of the more severe side effects present, in which case it would be important to address with your loved one’s physician.

 - Diarrhea, nausea, vomiting, and other symptoms of underlying gastrointestinal issues, upset stomach, or indigestion